whiprandolph/bestseller/notes.md

   - "whole nations can live without them" - reacted to this; "who we really are, what human nature is - more broadly defined, 2 years olds go through period of discovering self, get me-oriented till parents help them" - thinks we have all those parts, if we do have human nature, it's malleable and includes everything we see in history
     - addressed this in part 1 well, but reacted to my saying that "exploitation etc is not part of human nature" - my sense of human nature is that it is, and it's our job to figure out what to develop, what to set aside

-  - healthy cultures shared are mostly historic, but how to live this way is much more complex now w/all the bullshit forced on us now by mainstream culture
+  - healthy nations shared are mostly historic, but how to live this way is much more complex now w/all the bullshit forced on us now by mainstream culture
   - hard to read these examples -- that's not my life, my cultuer is way more complex.
     - don't know a way around this.
     - understood the European-prisoner part